 Luckily, flooded basements can be avoided with the installation of a sump pump and ejector pump.
-And at Lighten Up Electric and Plumbing, our basement protection experts are here to help.
+And at Lighten Up Plumbing, Heating, Cooling and Electric, our basement protection experts are here to help.

 A sump pump will help keep ground water, excessive rain or snow melt and water seepage due to poor waterproofing from flooding your basement.
 A sump pump works by draining the water that enters your basement into a basin and pumping the water out of your basement through the use of a pump.
 These appliances work by continually monitoring the level of water in the basement and pumping when the levels reach a certain level.
 You have two choices for sump pumps:

 Both of these options work well in preventing floods – we will help you decide on the best option for your home.
 We will also recommend that you have a backup pump installed to prevent a flood in the event of power failure.

 Ejector Pump Solutions